 This summer sees a lot going on nationally with the London Olympics and our Queen's Jubilee.
 Though we are not that far from London I don't feel any great sense that many local people are particularly enthusiastic and many will aim to keep out of the way of the congestion that will result.
 Mind you, having said that, I know of some people who are very keen to be involved as volunteers, and probably more people who have failed to get tickets than have succeeded.

-came through Bagshot - The One Show 1000.
-For the benefit of overseas readers,
+and the other came through Bagshot - The One Show 1000.
+For the benefit

-as to just when, initially it was thought to be in the very early hours,
+when, initially it was thought to be in the very early hours, but in

 this video from bagshotvillage.com